l9l99l/jsbox-issues/CONTRIBUTING.md

 Note that, rules are defined by human beings, it's flexible, but follow them does make both our lives better.

+Besides, it's recommended to use English through all scenarios, to make more people understand.
+However, we respect if you use your mother language.

 ## File a bug

 ### Before submitting a bug report